awsdocs/aws-cli-user-guide/doc_source/cli-configure-role.md

 $ aws s3 ls --profile marketingadmin
 ```

-To use the role for several calls, you can set the `AWS_DEFAULT_PROFILE` environment variable for the current session from the command line\.
+To use the role for several calls, you can set the `AWS_PROFILE` environment variable for the current session from the command line\.
 While that environment variable is defined, you don't have to specify the `--profile` option on each command\.

 **Linux or macOS**